kometbomb/oscilloscoper/README.md

 ##Input files

 Oscilloscoper reads normal PCM RIFF wave files.
 Stereo files will be reduced into mono files.
+Oscilloscoper tries to center the current oscilloscope display to zero crossings.
+For more complex input (with noise etc.) you can use the filtering options to try to stabilize the display.

 ##Command line options